-Comparing the above with the first-best formulations, Equation (7) is no longer included because system optimum link flows may not be achievable.
+Comparing the above with the first-best formulations, Eq.
+(7) is no longer included because system optimum link flows may not be achievable.
 In addition, because only specific links can be tolled, Constraint (11) is added.
-We further note that link-based formulations for the origin-specific and OD-specific schemes exist, but we do not present them to keep the paper concise.
+We further note that link-based formulations for the origin-specific and OD-specific schemes exist, but we do not present them to keep the paper

 Because of Constraints (3)-(5), the formulations presented above all belong to the class of mathematical programs with complementarity constraints (MPCC).
-These problems are non-convex and standard stationary conditions, i.e., KKT conditions, may not hold for them because they do not satisfy Magasarian-Fromovitz constraint qualification [14].
-Many solution algorithms have been proposed for MPCC (see, e.g. [15] and references cited therein).
-However, some only work well for small and medium problems while others, especially those based on solving equivalent nonlinear programs (e.g., [16]), can handle larger problems.
+These problems are non-convex and standard stationary conditions, i.e., KKT conditions, may not hold for them because they do not satisfy Mangasarian-Fromovitz constraint qualification (Scheel and Scholtes, 2000).
+Many solution algorithms have been proposed for MPCC (see, e.g. Luo et al., 1996 and references cited therein).
+However, some only work well for small and medium problems while others, especially those based on solving equivalent nonlinear programs (e.g., Lawphongpanich and Yin, 2010), can handle larger problems.
 More effective algorithms may be developed to solve the above formulations by exploring special properties or structures that they may possess.
-For example, Zangui et al. [17] reformulated the first-best path-based pricing problem as a linear integer program that can be solved to global optimality.
-In this paper, we approximate complementarity constraints to be nonlinear inequality constraints and solve a MPCC as a nonlinear program [14].
-Since the nonlinear program is non-convex, we solve it with multiple initial solutions and present the best-obtained solution.
+For example, Zangui et al. (2013) reformulated the first-best path-based pricing problem as a linear integer program that can be solved to global optimality.
+In this paper, we approximate complementarity constraints to be nonlinear inequality